Skip to main content

 • One vote per unique residential IP: a 500-vote order is 500 distinct addresses, which per-IP dedup on Woobox, Votigo, Second Street and standalone galleries reads as 500 real voters

-• Free top-ups if any votes are removed before the deadline, with a sub-2% removal rate on correctly-scoped orders since 2018
+• Free top-ups if any votes are removed before the deadline, with a low removal rate on correctly-scoped orders since 2018

 • Launch-period pricing — first 50 baby-contest orders 20% off, with the founder personally reviewing scoping on orders over 1,000 votes

-• Where this isn't the right buy: hold off if your baby's entry isn't submitted with a live public voting URL yet, or if the winner is picked by a judging panel instead of public vote — paced votes lift a real public-vote entry but can neither create one nor change a jury's mind.
-And where a gallery's rules expressly bar bought votes and an organizer hand-checks voters, a modest paced order is far safer than a last-minute flood that gets the photo pulled
+• Where this isn't the right buy: hold off if your baby's entry isn't submitted with a live public voting URL yet, or if the winner is picked by a judging panel instead of public vote — paced votes lift a real public-vote entry but cannot change a jury's mind.
+For a tight-community local gallery whose organizer personally knows the families, a modest paced order is far safer than a last-minute flood

 Cheap alternatives